sheng09/Steps-to-run-ccstack/README.md

 5. `run_fast.sh` is similar to `run.sh` but take h5 format inputs, and hence it is much faster.
 It generates outputs to the folder `out_fast/`.

 6. Plot the generated correlograms using the script `plot.sh`.
 It contains the commands using another executable file `plot_cc_wavefield.py` within the [sacpy](https://github.com/sheng09/sacpy).
 The same, it is self-documented.
 You can simply run `plot_cc_wavefield.py` without appending any args to view its manual.
 Below is a simplified example that takes the `out/cc.h5` as input and generate the figure `out/cc.png`.
+Besides, you can open the file `plot_cc_wavefield.py` and modify it by yourself or make it suit your purpose.
+Or, you can manipulate the sac files `cc_000.0_.sac`...`cc_180.0_.sac`.
     ````bash
     plot_cc_wavefield.py -T 50/4000 -D 0/180 -P out/cc.png --filter bandpass/0.02/0.0666666 \
         -I out/cc.h5 --plt figsize=4/10,title=Test,vmax=0.8,axhist=True,yticks=all,grid=True,interpolation=None,ylabel=True